Discriminating Form and Meaning in Multilingual Models with Minimal-Pair ABX Tasks: Correlation Analysis Between Language and Meaning Discrimination in XLM-R

 To verify that this effect is not simply an artifact of training progression, we examine the relationship at the final checkpoint (step 150,000) alone.
 The inverse correlation persists with even greater magnitude (Spearman’s $\rho = -0.83$, $p <0.001$; Pearson’s $r = -0.72$, $p < 0.001$), confirming that the tradeoff between language and meaning discrimination remains pronounced even in the fully trained model.
 Figure~\ref{fig:scatt-corr-ld-md} visualizes this relationship: the scatterplot reveals a clear monotonic trend, with almost no high–high co-occurrence (i.e., no language pairs simultaneously scoring high on both MD and LD), which supports the interpretation of a representational tradeoff.

-We further analyze the dynamics of this relationship across training by computing correlation coefficients at each checkpoint (Figure~\ref{fig:spearman-pearson-md-ld-corr}).
-Spearman’s correlation remains consistently strong and statistically significant across all training stages, suggesting a stable monotonic inverse relationship.
-Pearson’s correlation, while also consistently negative, varies in magnitude but remains significant as training progresses, indicating that the relationship is not only ordinal but approximately linear in later stages.
+We further analyze the dynamics of this relationship across training by computing correlation coefficients at each checkpoint (Figure~\ref{fig:pearson-md-ld-corr}).
+Pearson’s correlation remains consistently negative and statistically significant across all training stages, indicating that the relationship between LD and MD is approximately linear throughout training.